Commonly Asked Compiler Design Interview Questions & Answers

 Common subexpression elimination is a compiler optimization technique aimed at reducing redundant computations by identifying and eliminating repeated expressions that produce the same result within a program.
 By recognizing and replacing such expressions with a single computation, common subexpression elimination can reduce both execution time and code size.

-33. What are the advantages and disadvantages of using static single assignment (SSA) forms in compiler optimization?
+33. What are the advantages and disadvantages of using static single assignment (SSA) forms in compiler?

 Ans: